wireapp/wire-server-deploy/offline/k8ssandra_setup.md

 ```

 ## [5] Configure Minio Bucket for Backups
-Create a K8s secret to access Minio by applying `minio-secret.yaml` below.
+Create a K8s secret for k8ssandra to access with Minio by applying `minio-secret.yaml` below.

 Important: Use `aws_access_key_id` and `aws_secret_access_key` from ansible/inventory/offline/group_vars/all/secrets.yaml file, they will be named `minio_access_key` and `minio_secret_key`.